 - It’s an abuse tactic: One of the methods of abuse that abusive narcissists use is to push their target away and pretend they don’t exist.
 After they have succeeded or failed in hurting their partner, they usually try to suck them back because the intention was not to discard them permanently.
 This usually happens several times in a relationship with an abusive narcissist.

-- Jealousy and hoovering: some narcissists especially malignant ones, when they are jealous of their ex’s achievements they try to infiltrate their life so that they can sabotage whatever their ex has achieved.
+- Jealousy and hoovering: Some narcissists, especially malignant ones, when they are jealous of their ex’s achievements they try to infiltrate their life so that they can sabotage whatever their ex has achieved.
 This does not have to be a big achievement.
-For example, if the narcissist realizes that his ex is becoming happy their life after the breakup, they can be very jealous.
+For example, if the narcissist realizes that his ex is becoming happy with their life after the breakup, they can be very jealous.